together-science/symtype/README.md

 ## Contact Us

-- Contact us at email:symtypeinfo@together.science if you are interested in the project
+- Contact us at symtypeinfo@together.science if you are interested in the project
 - Test out our product or learn more at https://www.together.science/

 ## License